 - The L2 and L3 connections are merged and the merged session receives full-access role. - The change of role triggers new RADIUS return attribute policy.
-The new policy triggers RADIUS CoA and applies new radius attribute, which provides full access to authorized resources. - The RADIUS CoA configuration for various Cisco switch platforms is described below.
+The new policy triggers RADIUS CoA and applies new radius attribute, which provides full access to authorized resources. - VLAN change using CoA is not supported with Cisco Switches.
+It is recommended to use RADIUS disconnect for VLAN change. - The RADIUS CoA configuration for various Cisco switch platforms is described below.